 This Duncan Racing International and Roll Design 2014 Honda TRX 450R is what Josh and his sponsors see as the ideal desert race bike.
-Since Josh Row is Best in the Desert’s number-one ATV pro, it looks like the team of Josh and his sponsors know what they are doing.
+Since Josh Row was Best in the Desert’s number-one ATV pro, it looks like the team of Josh and his sponsors knew what they were doing.

 Why start with a 2014?
 That was the last year Honda built the TRX 450R, though it was available for a few years from dealers.
 Like many other riders, Josh took the opportunity to start with a late-model machine while they were still available.

 After choosing the machine to use as a starting point, a three-pronged attack descended on the machine.
 Duncan Racing was in charge of the build and the engine modifications.
 Duncan looked to Roll Design and Elke for the suspension upgrades.
 Finally, protection and longevity modifications were made to make sure that this Honda could thrive on the brutal desert courses of BITD, as well as survive the epic mileage that each race requires.